 First, they mean acknowledging and eliminating the sources of remote tyranny in our time.
 In contrast to the [U.S. Constitution’s] framers’ expectations, power has steadily gravitated from the people and elected governments to corporations, an entity they did not anticipate.
 Subsequently, the courts have been wonderfully kind to corporations, making them fictionalized persons protected by the rights accorded to real people in the Bill of Rights.
 Congress and various administrations have become highly indebted to them, thereby giving monied interests an undeserved advantage over the public interest.
 The public is losing, or has already lost, control over much of the public commons, capital, information, airwaves, land, health care, employment, genetic information, and, if the acolytes of free trade have their way, the power to control our own economic affairs.
 Further, we the people are excluded from fundamental decisions about war and peace, nuclear weapons policy, and the growing number of decisions about technology in which there is some probability of infinite disaster.

-By seeking to reduce, weaken, and impoverish their various governments, whether municipal, state, or federal, Americans have very foolishly debilitated the sole defense that any people has against these powerful corporate entities.
+By seeking to diminish, weaken, and impoverish their various governments, whether municipal, state, or federal, Americans have very foolishly debilitated the sole defense that any people has against these powerful corporate entities.
 And even where governments have not been thus weakened, the widespread contempt that Americans feel towards their governments and their mistrust of politicians reduces the latter’s ability to legislate against corporations in order to protect the common people from corporate machinations and depredations.
-Another important development is that corporations have figured out how to use the large sums of money they possess in order to influence or manipulate both the legal and political systems in their favour.
-In other words, they have become highly adept at using their financial resources to control governments and legal systems to their narrow advantage.
+Another important development is that corporations have figured out how to use the large sums of money they possess in order to influence or manipulate both the legal and political system in their favour.
+In other words, they have become highly adept at using their financial resources to control governments and the judicial system to their narrow advantage.

 For nearly a half century, government at all levels has been under constant attack by the extreme right wing [in the United States] with the clear intention of eroding our capacity to create collective solutions to national and global problems.
 The assumption is now common that markets are “moral” but that publicly created political solutions are not.
 The result is a continuation of what a Republican president, Teddy Roosevelt, once described as “a riot of individualistic materialism, under which complete freedom for the individual . . . turned out in practice to mean perfect freedom for the strong to wrong the weak”.